arangodb-helper/arangodb/docs/Manual/Upgrading/Starter/README.md

 When using a supervisor like _SystemD_, this will happens automatically.
 In case the _Starter_ was initiated manually, the _arangodb_ processes have to be restarted manually with the same command that has been used before.

+If you are on a version newer than 3.4 and are using the `.tar.gz` distribution, your new version of the executable might be located in a different directory.
+Make sure that you now start the new starter executable (`bin/arangodb` in the new installation place).
+If you are using a supervisor like _SystemD_, you might have to adjust the path to the executable in the service description to the new location.
+Do this before you `kill -9` the starter or else the old version will be restarted in this case.
+If you forgot, simply do the `kill -9` again.

 After you have restarted the _Starter_ you will find yourself in the following
 situation: